Phonicmas/BiotechExpansionWarhammer40k/README.md

 # TODO
 1. Set up Powers for Vanilla Expanded Psycasts
 2. Set up Gene for Biotech
+3. Extend PsycasterPathDef into own class and override PawnCanUnlock

 # Planned Features:
 1. Psyker Gene for Biotech (Required for using Psycasts in this mod)